chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

 <p class="text-center"><img src="/images/logo/logo.png" alt="Chi Hack Night" />
 </p>

 In December 2018, Chi Hack Night will incorporate as an independent, membership-driven 501(c)3 non-profit organization.
 We will invite attendees to become voting members and elect who will serve on our Board of Directors.
-We will hold a town hall feedback session at Chi Hack Night on December 11th.
+And on December 11th, we will hold a town hall feedback session at Chi Hack Night.

 ### Why is Chi Hack Night incorporating?